argarak/miscr/README.md

 **I don’t intend to implement extruder support any time soon...**

 This is currently still a concept, however, with this project, I wanted to demonstrate that I could write my own simple controller firmware.

+**Please note that I am also working on a project called `mirpm` where `miscr` will be included as a module.
+I will port the Arduino version to AVR and maintain it as part of the project.
+I will transfer this repository to the `mirpm` organisation where it will be written as a module and maintained there, after the platform is stable enough to do so.
+I will not continue working on the Arduino version unless I am running out of time.**